damien-carcel/app-skeleton/doc/tests/api.md

-# Testing the back-end application
+# Testing the API

 ## Requirements

-There is no need to fully install the application, you only need to [setup the database](https://github.com/damien-carcel/app-skeleton/blob/master/doc/install/back.md#setup-the-database) for integration and end-to-end tests.
+There is no need to fully install the application, you only need to [setup the database](https://github.com/damien-carcel/app-skeleton/blob/master/doc/install/api.md#setup-the-database) for integration and end-to-end tests.

 ## Introduction

-The back-end application is extensively tested with various tools.
+The API is tested with various tools.

 All the commands below are using `composer` scripts.
 Look at the `composer.json` file to know what command is exactly launched.